 The impact of affiliate innovation:

-That said, as Kimberley Bechinie, Senior Project and Affiliate Manager at German audio product manufacturer Lautsprecher Teufel explains, proving the fundamental value of affiliate marketing is an essential foundation before testing new models, particularly when expanding programs internationally: “In established markets, where affiliate has already proven its value to the business, we have the ability and budget to test new publishers and those reaching niche audiences.
+That said, as Kimberley Bechinie, Senior Project and Affiliate Manager at German audio product manufacturer Lautsprecher Teufel explained, proving the fundamental value of affiliate marketing is an essential foundation before testing new growth models, particularly when expanding programmes internationally: “In established markets, where affiliate has already proven its value to the business, we have the ability and budget to test new publishers and those reaching niche audiences.
 This mix is important.
 The niche and specialist publishers allow us to reach a much more targeted audience, which supports our brand building and positioning with consumers who are particularly passionate and knowledgeable about audio equipment.

 “While different publisher types allow us to show the business we can align to objectives beyond sales conversion.
 But when entering new markets, it’s important to establish the commercial foundation first, demonstrating the ability of affiliate to deliver revenue, and then expand.”

-Here’s to the next meet-up!
+Here’s to the next meet up!